-Accounts payable and accrued liabilities represent amounts due at September 30, 2016, for goods and services received prior to the end of the fiscal year.
-The decrease in unrestricted accounts payable and accrued liabilities in the amount of \$1.5 million is a result of the University having accruals in 2015 related to food services and technology services.
+Accounts payable and accrued liabilities represent amounts due at September 30, 2017, for goods and services received prior to the end of the fiscal year.
+The increase in unrestricted accounts payable and accrued liabilities in the amount of \$1.4 million is primarily the result of the University having accruals in 2017 related to food services.